-- Inhibited growth – I already said how protein is the building block for the body and I wasn’t exaggerating, lack or protein especially in adolescence can severely deter normal growth.
+- Inhibited growth – I already said how protein is the building block for the body and I wasn’t exaggerating, lack of protein, especially in adolescence, can severely deter normal growth.

 - Skin and hair problems – Have you ever seen a shampoo commercial that brags about being high in proteins, that’s because your hair is made from Keratin which is basically pure protein.
 When you are protein deficient your hair and nails become weaker.

 - Frequent infections – A weak immune system can’t heal your cuts quickly and will have a harder time warding off the bad bacteria that lacerations and bruises cause.

 - Increased appetite – Foods high in protein take longer to digest leaving you feeling satiated for extended periods of time.
 Other foods high in carbs or fat are digested quicker leaving you looking for the next bite to eat.

 - Moodiness and forgetfulness – Proteins are made up of amino acids that help control moods by balancing the amount of dopamine and serotonin in your brain.
 When you have a protein deficiency these levels will drop causing you to feel sad and moody

 - Poor immunity – Proteins support the immune system by making your blood rich in white blood cells, white blood cells most notably fight off infections.
 Proteins also help produce antibodies and cytokines which help kill free radicals.

 Benefits Of Taking Vegan BCAAs